- Admission and enrolment home

 Home schooled students who will not be working towards the NCEA may apply for Discretionary Entrance (DE) on the basis of what they have achieved.
 However the onus is on the student (or his/her parents) to provide evidence that the work completed is at an equivalent standard to the Discretionary Entrance requirements (see link below).
 This is likely to mean that the parent seeks the assistance of a registered teacher to assess a sample of the work and to write that, in his/her professional opinion, the work is of equivalent standard to a student studying Level 2 unit standards.

-The ACE programme (Accelerated Christian Education) followed by some home schooled students has been recognised so that a student who holds a Year 13 Certificate which includes at least four credits in subjects designated Year 13 level may be considered for Admission (AES) at Entrance level.
+The Accelerated Christian Education (ACE) programme followed by some home schooled students has been recognised so that a student who holds a Year 13 Certificate of Academic Excellence which includes at least four credits in subjects designated Level 3 may be considered for Admission (AES) at Entrance level.
 Holders of Year 12 Certificates may be considered for Discretionary Entrance if they are NZ citizens or permanent residents.